GuideApril 18, 2026 · 5 min readBy MyOBDCode Editorial

 What Does the Check Engine Light Actually Mean?

-1. Steady amber light — A fault has been detected.
-Drive normally but schedule a diagnostic soon.
-The car is generally safe to operate.
+• Steady amber light — A fault has been logged.
+Drive normally but schedule a diagnostic within a few days.

-3. Red check engine light — On some vehicles, a red CEL (as opposed to amber) signals a more severe fault.
-Treat this like a flashing amber and stop driving.
+• Red check engine light — On some vehicles, red signals a more severe fault.
+Treat like a flashing amber.

 Check your gas cap.
-A loose or faulty gas cap is the single most common cause of a check engine light.
-Tighten it, clear the code with an OBD scanner (or wait for it to clear after a few drive cycles), and see if the light returns.
+A loose or faulty gas cap is the single most common cause of a check engine light — it triggers an EVAP leak code.
+Tighten it and see if the light clears over the next few drive cycles.

 If the light persists, use MyOBDCode to look up your specific code.
-Every code comes with urgency rating, likely causes, and repair cost estimates — so you walk into any shop informed.
+Every code comes with urgency rating, likely causes, and repair cost estimates.

 🔧